Accord-Project/aec3po/README.md

 - How to define the metadata of a Document that informs/dictates compliance checking?
 - What are the parts of a document, their unic identifiter and order?
 - What type for information (Statement) does a Document contain?
-- What is the coverage and jurisdiction of a Document per Location or Administrative Area?
+- What is the coverage of a Document per Administrative Area?
-- Permitting
+- What are the stages of the Permitting process per Administrative Area?
+- - What evidence is required in each stage?
-- Types of check
+- What type of check needs to be performed for a Statement to comply?
--
-- Ongoning

 ## Pre-commits